Reactive Attachment Disorder in Teens

 According to the American Psychiatric Association (APA), treatment elements for teens with reactive attachment disorder include:

 - Complementary activities, such as art therapy, equine therapy or yoga

 Within a nurturing residential setting, the teen can practice co-regulation with adult caregivers and new behavior and thought patterns that will better equip him or her for managing the effects of early attachment insecurity in daily life.

 Embark Behavioral Health Provides Treatment for Teens With Reactive Attachment Disorder

-Embark is a mental health treatment program that specializes in treating adolescents and young adults.
+Embark Behavioral Health is a family of mental health treatment programs that specialize in treating adolescents and young adults.
 We provide comprehensive treatment solutions for teens that struggle with reactive attachment disorder, including those with co-occurring mental health or substance use issues.